Skip to Main Content

 The Treaty of Rome (1957) is somewhat analogous to our federal Constitution in that it creates the EU institutions and defines EU objectives.
 It also provides the basis and authority for EU legislation.
 The Rome Treaty is premised on the idea of a regional government of limited or derived powers.
 The Treaty of Lisbon significantly amended the EU's two core treaties, the Rome Treaty (EC Treaty) and the Maastrict Treaty (TEU).
 The Rome Treaty has been renamed the Treaty on the Functioning of the European Union (TFEU).
 The following chart provides a useful summary of the main features of each treaty.

-From Raisch, Marilyn, European Union Law: an Integrated Guide to Electronic and Print Research (May, 2007).
+See Treaties establishing the European Union from European Union Law: An Integrated Guide to Electronic and Print Research